kingzamzon/docs/docs/SDK/Explanation/WalletSigs/sessionSigs.md

 :::note

-// TODO: "lit-js-sdk"

 Session Keys and Signatures are a replacement for Wallet Signatures / Auth Sigs and are still heavily in development and things may change.
-You can currently only use them with the Serrano branch of the lit-js-sdk on the Serrano testnet.
+You can currently only use them on the Serrano testnet.

 :::